gaetawoo/djmmc/content/books/the-creeper-invasion/chapter-01.md

 "Can you pass the potatoes, Alex?"
 Steve said.
 "Sure."
 Alex said.

 Steve said "Mmmm, this is really good milk," as Alex served herself some more mushroom stew.
-Very soon everything was gone, exept for the cake and cookies.
+Very soon everything was gone, except for the cake and cookies.

 "Now for dessert," Alex said.
 Steve brought out the cake and cookies, and they both started to eat.